evanameyer1/Machine-Learning-Crime-Prediction-Application/README.md

 representative_samples = representative_sample(train_tables, train_adf_by_col)
 ```

+### 3. Visualizing Seasonality

-In this section, we execute a visualization of the seasonality within each sample, providing a visual verification of our analytical results.
+Finally, here we execute a visualization of the seasonality within each sample, providing a visual verification of our analytical results.
 The function visualize_seasonality takes a list of DataFrames (dfs) as input, where each DataFrame represents a specific sample.
 The visualizations are created by splitting each DataFrame into intervals and plotting the averaged data for both 'non-violent' and 'violent' crimes.
 The resulting plots facilitate a comprehensive understanding of the temporal patterns in the dataset.

 ```python
 import matplotlib.pyplot as plt